 On your gap semester abroad in Ecuador, you’ll be able to add real classroom and sports coaching work experience to your resume.
 If you’re thinking about pursuing a career as a teacher, this is a great way to test the waters before putting in the time and effort to qualify to teach.

 Our Teaching Project has a lot of variety.
-A big part of your experience will be teaching English to school kids, but you can also participate in a program where you teach adults.
+A big part of your experience will be teaching English to school kids, but you can also participate in a programme where you teach adults.

-Sports coaching takes place at a community sports club, and you can teach sports like soccer and basketball, and do activities like Zhumba.
+Sports coaching takes place at a community sports club, and you can teach sports like soccer and basketball, and do activities like Zumba.
 You’ll work with small groups of kids.

-Where in the Galapagos Islands will I work?
+Where in Peru and Ecuador will I work?

 You’ll live and work with your group on the island of San Cristobal.
 It forms part of the Galapagos archipelago, located about 1,000km from mainland Ecuador in the Pacific Ocean.